brightdigit/AssetLib/Documentation/Reference/structs/ImageSetTemplate.md

 public let specifiedWidthClass: SizeClass?
 ```

+> The size class for the image width.

 ### `specifiedHeightClass`

 ```swift
 public let specifiedHeightClass: SizeClass?
 ```

+> The size class for the image height.

 ### `memorySet`

 ```swift
 public let memorySet: Set<Memory>
 ```

+> Specific memory configurations required by the data item.

 ### `graphicFSSet`